Glace-Tools/tiled-maps/README.md

 + Map size: Fixed, width and height can be whatever you want
 + Tile size: 32x32 px

+You should use the tilesets included in this repository.
+If you use one from somewhere else, the R code might not work properly.

 You can only use one zone's tileset for the foreground (you can use a different one in the background, but that needs to be a separate file).
 Make sure to add this first (in the tilesets window, click the arrow in the top right and add external tileset).

 Design your level!
 Make sure there are 4 layers (use the default "Tile Layer 1,2,3,4" names).
 Glace will pass through all tiles except those in Layer 3.
 For entities, add the "Enemies and Objects" tileset (after adding the level tileset).
 Create an Object Layer, and place the entities in that layer.
 Don't put enemies in a tile layer!
 Make sure to include a Glace entity; this is the starting location.